Essential first aid kit supply list

 When choosing which first aid kit is right for you, you first need to determine when and where it will be used and if there are environmental factors that should be considered.
 For example, a boating first aid kit should be waterproof but a home first aid kit can be a nylon bag or compact box.
 If you need a first aid kit for a business, it’s important to select a kit that will be easily accessible for employees.

 When determining the right first aid kit for your use, consider how many people the first aid kit needs to treat and the possible injuries that are likely to occur.
 Select the kit with the appropriate first aid supplies to treat that number of people and injuries.
+If you looking looking for a custom first aid kit to meet your demands, we can help you with that.

 What essential items should I keep in my first aid kit?